kraloveckey/fsbackup/README.md

 - `sync`: synchronize the tree.
 - `hash`: hash generation only, without putting files in the archive (can be used to determine which files have been modified).

-3. Three types of backup storage:
+3. Four types of backup storage:

 - `local`: storing the backup in the local file system.
 - `remote_ssh`: copy the backup to a remote machine using SSH
 - `remote_ftp`: copy the backup to a remote machine using FTP.
+- `remote_ftps`: copy the backup to a remote machine using FTPS.

 4. Eight built-in operators (you can use regex) to describe files to be placed in the backup (or ignored for being placed in the backup):